emericg/MiniVideo/README.md

 Introduction
 ------------

-MiniVideo is a small **video decoding library developed from scratch** in C, bundled with small testing programs developed in C++.
+MiniVideo is a **video framework developed from scratch** in C++, bundled with small testing programs and a media analyser.
 MiniVideo has been tested with several CPU architectures (x86, SH4, MIPS, ARM).
 The build system uses CMake.
 Both library and test programs can be installed into your system.

-MiniVideo has been initially developed in 2010/2011 during an internship I did in a French company called *httv*.
-Its goal was to provide a video thumbnailing program, with a source code easy to read and to understand for learning purpose.
+MiniVideo has been initially developed in 2010/2011 during an internship I did in a French company called *httv*, as a small **video decoding library developed from scratch** in C. Its goal was to generate video thumbnails, with a source code easy to read and to understand for learning purpose.
 After a clean-up pass, the code has been published early 2014 with *httv* permission under the LGPL v3 license (video framework) and GPLv3 (test softwares).

 The minivideo library can:
 * Open video files with various container to demux and remux audios/videos content.